starnowski/bmunit-extension/README.md

 ```

-Project contains few modules with [tests](#demonstrational-tests) which demonstrated how to use the BMUnitMethodRule rule with junit4 tests and spock framework tests:
+Project contains few modules with [tests](#demonstrational-tests) which demonstrates how to use the BMUnitMethodRule rule with junit4 tests and spock framework tests:

+[use-utils]: #use-utils
+## How to use  "utils" module

 [demonstrational-tests]: #demonstrational-tests
 ## Demonstrational tests